mahmoudimus/nose-timer/README.rst

 You can highlight slower tests using ``--timer-ok`` and ``--timer-warning`` flags.
 Default time unit is the second, but you can specify it explicitly, e.g. 1s, 100ms.

-- Tests which takes less time than ``--timer-ok`` will be highlighted green.
+- Tests which take less time than ``--timer-ok`` will be highlighted in green.
-- Tests which takes less time than ``--timer-warning`` will be highlighted yellow.
+- Tests which take less time than ``--timer-warning`` will be highlighted in yellow.
 - All other tests will be highlighted red.